peteroupc/CBOR/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-A BigInteger object with the same value as given in the string.
+A EInteger object with the same value as given in the string.

 <b>Exceptions:</b>